Editorial office:

 Abstract

-(5 6) should be given at the end of the abstract and should be arranged alphabetically.
-Each key word should be started with capital letter and separated by comma ( , ) from other words.
+Five to six keywords should be provided at the end of the abstract.
+Keywords should be arranged alphabetically, each starting with a capital letter and separated by commas.

 Introduction